De-institutionalisation

 within the organisation.

-Over time, these activities become the
+Over time, these

 social norm, where the community